kiboschool/tk-future-proof-with-python/README.md

 ```

 Output lives here, in `course/output`.

-*Note*: In a bit of an unusual move, we commit all the build artifacts.
-This kinda sucks
-for the git commit history, but it makes the build process really dumb, and dumb
-is simple and easy to debug.
-What should be served on the production site?
-Whatever is in `course/output`.

-You can usually ignore the files in `output`.
+You can usually ignore the files in `output`, git will.

+Note: we used to commit the build artifacts, but now we don't.

 ### course/book.toml